 With a large Hispanic community already established in Miami, Uruguayans made their way to the neighborhoods of North Beach and Coral Gables when they immigrated to the United States in the 1960s and 1970s.
 Just don’t confuse them for Argentinians—the culture is very different, especially when it comes to food.
 Doña Paulina is one of the most well known Uruguayan restaurants, and has lived in Westchester for decades.
-You’re coming to this lively neighborhood restaurant to watch soccer matches, hang out with other Uruguayans, and eat traditional foods such as chivito, pizza a caballo, and chaja dessert.
+You’re coming to this lively neighborhood restaurant to watch soccer matches and eat traditional foods such as chivito, pizza a caballo, and chaja dessert.

 Another very important export of Nicaraguan cuisine is the fritanga, the country’s answer to fast food.
 These casual cafeteria-style restaurants offer homemade Nicaraguan food to-go.
 The experience is simple.
 You wait in line (there’s always a line), pick your food, and they pile it high inside a styrofoam container.
 But more than that, they offer community hubs for Nicaraguans to see and interact with other Nicaraguans.
 Not only has Fritanga Monimbo been around for decades, but it has two locations in West Kendall, the second most important hub for Nicaraguans after Sweetwater.
 You can’t go wrong with the classics here: churrasco, gallo pinto, maduros, queso frito, and tortillas.
 But they also have unique items that other spots don’t, such as baho (beef brisket cooked in banana leaves) on the weekends and nacatamales.

 When it comes to Cuban spots around Miami, there are a handful of big names like Versailles, Sergio’s, and, of course, Islas Canarias.
-This spot has cornered the market out in West Kendall with a variety of family run restaurants, including Finka and Amelia’s 1931.
-But Islas is a Miami classic, and one of those old school places with a European dining room and a ventanita on the side, both of which are always packed.
+This spot has cornered the market out in West Kendall with a variety of family-run restaurants, including Finka and Amelia’s 1931.
+But Islas is a classic, and both the dining room and ventanita are always packed.
 They are best known for their overstuffed croquetas, which have a cult following.
 Croquetas are serious business in Miami and one could even say that this place started the local competition to have the best product (which they totally do).
 Islas Canarias croquetas de por vida.

 Starting in the 1980s, the eastern part of Little Havana became an enclave within an enclave for Central American immigrants.
 The Honduran population in the United States grew exponentially in the 1990s and Florida is now home to the largest community of those immigrants.
 Paseo Catracho is an essential Honduran restaurant located in the very same area many Honduran immigrants first settled in Miami.
 You can’t leave here without ordering a round of pupusas and baleadas, which are both served with a side of curtido.
 As for the restaurant’s name, it’s a nod to the word catracho, which is the nickname given to Hondurans.
 The word dates back to the 1850s when General Florencio Xatruch led hundreds of Honduran soldiers, known as xatruches or xatruchos, in a war against those who wanted to reestablish slavery in Nicaragua.
 Xatruch was successful and regarded as a hero across the region.
 The word xatrucho eventually became catracho.